Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Power System Model

+\fontdimen2\font=0.6ex The closed-loop dynamics of the power system are modeled as the feedback interconnection of the device dynamics in \cref{eq:full_converter_polar} and the network dynamics in \cref{eq:network_polar}, as illustrated in the top of \cref{fig:power_sys_model_orig}.
+We denote this feedback interconnection by ${D}\#{N}$.
+In \cref{sec:framework}, we establish the internal feedback stability\footnote{Internal feedback stability refers to the stability of all four closed-loop input-output transfer functions of the feedback interconnection in \cref{fig:power_sys_model_orig}, meaning that their poles lie in the open left half-plane \cite{skogestad2005multivariable}.} of ${D}\#{N}$ and derive quantitative bounds on key time-domain performance metrics of the output frequency and voltage responses under mild, decentralized conditions on the device dynamics $D_i(s)$.
+As discussed in \cref{sec:NGGC}, these decentralized conditions form a practical and implementable specification set for \emph{next-generation grid code (NGGC)} design.

+Because both the device dynamics \cref{eq:full_converter_polar} and the network equations \cref{eq:network_polar} decouple into active-power–frequency ($\mathrm{pf}$) and reactive-power–voltage ($\mathrm{qv}$) channels, the closed-loop system in the top of \cref{fig:power_sys_model_orig} can be partitioned into two corresponding subsystems as indicated in the bottom of \cref{fig:power_sys_model_orig}, where $D^\mathrm{pf}(s)=\mathrm{diag}(D_1^\mathrm{pf}(s),...,D_n^\mathrm{pf}(s))$ and $D^\mathrm{qv}(s)=\mathrm{diag}(D_1^\mathrm{qv}(s),...,D_n^\mathrm{qv}(s))$.
+Importantly, although the $\mathrm{pf}$- and $\mathrm{qv}$-channels are decoupled at the device level and in the network equations, the network dynamics within each channel couple the device nodes.
+More specifically, the active-power flow dynamics couple all bus-frequency responses, i.e.,

+where $L^\mathrm{fp}$ is an undirected weighted Laplacian matrix of the interconnection network with nonnegative and real-valued eigenvalues $0=\lambda_1\leq \lambda_2 \leq ... \lambda_n$.
+Likewise, the reactive-power flow dynamics couple all bus-voltage responses, i.e.,

-For stability analysis, we retain the full multi-node feedback interconnection to capture inter-node coupling.
-For performance analysis, we adopt reduced representations consistent with grid-code practice, namely the average-mode system frequency response of the $\mathrm{pf}$-subsystem, and local voltage responses of the $\mathrm{qv}$-subsystem.
-This enables the derivation of decentralized conditions on each $D_i^\mathrm{pf}(s)$ and $D_i^\mathrm{qv}(s)$, ensuring both closed-loop stability and performance of the overall power system.
+For stability analysis, we retain the full multi-node feedback interconnection.
+For performance analysis, we adopt reduced models, since performance requirements are typically imposed on local or aggregate quantities rather than full network interactions \cite{ENTSOE_Policy1_2009,ENTSOE_Inertia_RoCoF_2017}.
+In particular, we consider the average-mode (center-of-inertia) frequency response for the $\mathrm{pf}$-subsystem (see \cref{sec:avg_mode}) and local open-loop voltage responses at each node for the $\mathrm{qv}$-subsystem.

-\emph{Average-Mode System Frequency:} Assuming stability of the $\mathrm{pf}$-subsystem, the closed-loop mapping from active-power disturbances to frequency deviations is characterized by the network Laplacian.
-Its eigenvalue decomposition reveals that the dominant low-frequency behavior is governed by the coherent (average-mode) system frequency response \cite{jiang2021grid}, i.e.,